-Section 1 – General Requirements: Any proposal question may be referred to a referendum mail ballot vote of the State Party membership upon the approval of such referral by either a two-thirds vote of the SEC or a majority vote of a monthly membership meeting, or upon the submission to the State Office of a petition bearing the verifiable written and/or electronic signatures of at least one-fifth of SPMI members in good standing or seven members in good standing, whichever number is smaller.
+Section 1 – General Requirements: Any proposal question may be referred to a referendum mail ballot vote of the State Party membership upon the approval of such referral by either a two-thirds vote of the SEC or a majority vote of a monthly membership meeting, or upon the submission to the State Office of a petition bearing the verifiable written and/or electronic signatures of at least one-fifth of SPMI members in good standing.
 All referendum ballots shall:

-i) be mailed by the SPMI State Secretary to all members in good standing two weeks prior to the response deadline and no later than 24 days after a referendum is called.
+1) be mailed and emailed by the SPMI State Secretary to all members in good standing two weeks prior to the response deadline and no later than 14 days after a referendum is invoked.

-iii) pass only if approved by a majority of the members in good standing who return ballots.
+3) pass only if approved by a majority vote of the members in good standing who return ballots.

 Article VII: State Executive Committee